dolmatoff/ContactsManager/README.md

 | api/v1/contacts/id | DELETE  | Remove a contact with id |
 | api/v1/careers | GET  | Retrieve all careers |

+TODO:
+- error messages in a more friendly way
+- pagination and progress
+- filtering on server side
+- covering by tests